davea42/libdwarf-regressiontests/README.md

 ## Testing overview hints

+Never run the tests in a regressiontests or libdwarf-regressiontests directory.
+Instead, run tests in a directory set up for regression testing.

-In spite of the github naming there are a number (unspecified) of points where the locations of the tests and source matter in comparing the output of a test run with the expected result.
+There are a number (unspecified) of points where the locations of the tests and source matter in comparing the output of a test run with the expected result, and such can result in failures.

-The tests are run using shell and python3 scripts while meson is used to build libdwarf/dwarfdump.
+The tests are run using shell and python3 scripts.
+Meson is used to build libdwarf/dwarfdump.

-The test results expect $HOME/dwarf/code and $HOME/dwarf/regressiontests to be the project directories.
+The test results expect $HOME/dwarf/code (or libdwarf-code) and $HOME/dwarf/regressiontests (or libdwarf-regressiontests) to be the project directories.
 To run these tests with success we recommend you put the source into the expected places.